oracle-devrel/devo.tutorials/lol-optimizer-using-oci-extraction-processing.md

 Let’s start with the assumption that each team gets 5 bans each.
 So 10 bans total.

-We will create an ML model to predict the best team compositions based on inputs.
-Therefore, if a player picks (for example) Lee Sin, our model will be able to respond to this input and suggest counter-picks (meaning, champions whose win percentage / win rate is very high against LeeSin), also considering possible synergies with teammates.
+We  create an ML model to predict the best team compositions based on inputs.
+Therefore, if a player picks (for example) Lee Sin, our model  be able to respond to this input and suggest counter-picks (meaning, champions whose win percentage / win rate is very high against LeeSin), also considering possible synergies with teammates.

 How about our training data?
 For this set, we wouldn’t want to include decisions made by less-skilled players, so we would want to only include data from professional players in our initial dataset.